whoward/docs/markdown/reference/test-configuration.md

 Value type: JSON object, with 3 keys:

-  * **executable**: The url to the executable that you want to be run before your browser session starts
+  * **executable**: The URL to the executable you want to run before your browser session starts
   * **args**: A list of the command line parameters that you want the executable to receive
   * **background**: A boolean that defines whether Sauce should wait for this executable to finish before your browser session starts.
 If background isn't set or is set to `false`, Sauce will wait for up to 90 seconds for the executable to finish.
 At that point, the browser will start and your test will proceed.